lanlords/cli/README.md

 # Lanlords CLI

 CLI to easily and quickly manage the Lanlords infrastructure from your trusted terminal.
-Beware that this CLI is extremely specific to Lanlords and communicates with internal systems which may not public.
+Beware that this CLI is specific to Lanlords and communicates with internal systems which may not public.

 ## Development